tmspzz/Rome/README.md

 ### Downloading

-Downloading one or more frameworks, corresponding dSYMs and [Carthage version files](https://github.com/Carthage/Carthage/blob/master/Documentation/VersionFile.md) if present
+Downloading one or more frameworks, corresponding dSYMs, .bcsymbolmaps and [Carthage version files](https://github.com/Carthage/Carthage/blob/master/Documentation/VersionFile.md) if present
 (an empty list of frameworks will download all frameworks found in `Cartfile.resolved`):